Digital is good, but not always better

 - Sign digitally and avoid missed-paperwork delays

 Speed and simplicity are the biggest advantages of applying for a mortgage online.
 As shown above, online processing can dramatically reduce closing times on a purchase or refinance loan.

 That’s a big benefit.
-With today’s historically low rates, people are eager to buy and refinance their homes — and they want to do it soon.
+With today’s interest rates still near historic lows, people are eager to buy and refinance their homes — and they want to do it soon.
 Digital lenders aim to help you secure a low rate fast.